Adding Additional Rewrite Rules to Joomla .htaccess

 If there is one other common error that we see crop up again and again with URL rewriting and specifically when adding rules to the joomla .htaccess file it is the dreaded 500 joomla internal server error.

 If you have the joomla 500 error, the very first thing you need to do is ask your web host if .httaccess and mod_rewrite is supported.
 If so, then you can save yourself a lot of time by asking for a simple example .htaccess file configured for their server.
-If, they are not so helpful, and lets be honest here, technical support is generally useless then the following are a few things you should try:

 1. Options +FollowSymLinks